dimplekochar/dimplekochar/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching Assistant: Quantum Mechanics & its Applications (PH 107)"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2017-autumn-teaching-1
-venue: "University 1, Department"
+venue: "IIT Bombay, Department of Physics"
-date: 2014-01-01
+date: July '17 - Nov '17
-location: "City, Country"
+location: "Mumbai, India"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.